CHOMPStation2/CHOMPStation2/.github/ISSUE_TEMPLATE/0-feature.md

 name: "title: "✨" New feature"
 about: Suggest an idea for this project
 title: "✨"
-labels: ['Feature / Enhancement', 'Suggestion']
+labels: ['Type: Feature / Enhancement', 'Type: Suggestion']
 assignees: ''

 ---